Skip directly to content

 Risk assessment

-Axfood continuously evaluates the risk of errors in the financial reporting to ensure that they are managed.
+Axfood continuously evaluates the risk of errors in the financial and sustainability reporting to ensure that they are managed.
 Risk are assessments at least twice a year and on a continuing basis as needed.
-Based on the results, the Audit Committee evaluates and decides which risks to take into consideration in order to ensure reasonable internal control over financial reporting.
+Based on the results, the Audit Committee evaluates and decides which risks to take into consideration in order to ensure reasonable internal control over reporting.

 Control activities